jethomas2020/Plotly-Challenge/README.md

     Within the index.html, the event function optionChanged() is already included.
     This function takes the value of each dropdown option.
 We defined this function in the javascript.

-    Create a horizontal bar chart with a dropdown menu to display the top 10 OTUs found in that individual.
+    Created a horizontal bar chart with a dropdown menu to display the top 10 OTUs found in that individual.

-        Use sample_values as the values for the bar chart.
+        Used sample_values as the values for the bar chart.
-            N.B.
             For each sample, the OTU's are listed in descending order.

         Use otu_ids as the labels for the bar chart.
             HINT: Labels should be strings, not numbers.